Line 319 - Interest paid on your student loans

-You may be eligible to claim an amount for the interest paid on your loan in 2012 or the preceding five years for post-secondary education if you received it under:
+You may be eligible to claim an amount for the interest paid on your loan in 2016 or the preceding five years for post-secondary education if you received it under:

-You can claim an amount only for interest you have not previously claimed.
-If you have no tax payable for the year the interest is paid, it is to your advantage not to claim it on your tax return.
+You can claim an amount only for interest you have not already claimed.
+If you have no tax payable for the year the interest is paid, it is to your advantage not to claim it on your return.
 You can carry the interest forward and apply it on your return for any of the next five years.

 In addition, you cannot claim interest you paid because of a judgment obtained after you failed to repay a student loan.

 Completing your tax return

 On line 319 of your Schedule 1, Federal Tax, enter the eligible amount of interest paid on a student loan.